richstokes/arculator-mac/README.md

-My attempt at getting arculator to compile and run successfully on MacOS.
+My attempt at getting arculator, the Acorn Archimedes emulator, to compile and run successfully on MacOS.

 Right now, it builds and runs on MacOS 12.4.  🎉